-The Global Hydrogen market has grown to approximately 70 metric tons per year, representing nearly \notin 150 billion in value, according to IEA, using a price level of \notin 2 per kg of hydrogen.
+The Global Hydrogen market has grown to approximately 70 metric tons per year, representing nearly €150 billion in value, according to IEA, using a price level of €2 per kg of hydrogen.
 Nearly all hydrogen is produced from hydrocarbons, accounting for approximately 6% of total natural gas consumption, which has led to traditional methods of hydrogen production to be among the world's largest sources of carbon dioxide emissions at approximately 830 metric tons per year.
 Green Hydrogen - made from renewable sources with no carbon dioxide emissions - is the key for unlocking hydrogen's long-term potential, and a significant driver toward meeting carbon dioxide reduction targets.
 The EU's hydrogen consumption is expected to grow by 200-700% and only 2% of production currently comes from electrolysis.
 Europe imports 400-500 billion cubic meters of natural gas each year.
-Mixing Green Hydrogen demand.
-Mixing 10% of Europe's imported natural gas with Green Hydrogen represents an additional \notin 11 billion cubic meters per year of demand.
+Mixing Green Hydrogen into those gas networks is an increasingly viable tool to meet decarbonization goals and represents a significant source of long-term hydrogen demand.
+Mixing 10% of Europe's imported natural gas with Green Hydrogen represents an additional €11 billion cubic meters per year of demand.

-Roadmap For EU Hydrogen Deployment2
+Roadmap For EU Hydrogen Deployment